maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 Volume applet
 -------------

-It is now possible to change the volume of the headphone or speakers (depending on what is active) using the volume buttons. `maemo-statusmenu-volume pull request #1 <https://github.com/maemo-leste/maemo-statusmenu-volume/pull/1>`_ and the follow up `pull request #2
+It is now possible to change the volume of the headphones or speakers (depending on what is active) using the volume buttons. `maemo-statusmenu-volume pull request #1 <https://github.com/maemo-leste/maemo-statusmenu-volume/pull/1>`_ and the follow up `pull request #2